jthlab/phlash/README.md

 $ source /path/to/phlash/bin/activate
 $ pip3 install -U pip setuptools  # recent version of pip and setuptools are required
 ```
+## Running the program
+See [notebooks/example.md](notebooks/example.md) for example code and usage instructions.

 ## Troubleshooting / FAQ